quickemu-project/quickemu/README.md

   --snapshot : Create a disk snapshot.
   --virgil   : Use virgil, if available.
   --ssh      : Enable SSH to the machine (disabled by default).
-  --ssh-port : Local port to forward to the machine (default 2222).
 ```

 ### SSH Access